amandabarylski/Spring-Boot-Pet-Store/README.md

 3. Understand Spring Boot mechanics by using a Data Transfer Object (DTO) for application data input and output (as opposed to using the JPA entities, which will cause your application to go BOOM without special processing).

+WEEK THREE (Week 15 Coding Assignment):
+1. Demonstrate ability to manage Spring JPA relationships by adding child rows in a oneto- many relationship and a many-to-many relationship.
+2. Show continued mastery of Spring JPA by coding the retrieve pet store and delete pet store operations.